Suicide Prevention

 - Giving away prized possessions

-- Taking dangerous risks that could lead to death, such as driving extremely fast
+- Taking dangerous risks that could lead to death

 - Increased alcohol or drug use